HAYES, ROBERT SETH

 Robert Seth Hayes had two children prior to his arrest and imprisonment, and he has remained closely involved their lives and upbringing, despite the difficulties presented by his long incarceration.
 His son Chunga lives and works in Atlanta.
 His daughter Crystal, herself mother of 9-year-old Myaisha, is a student at Mount Holyoke College in Western Massachusetts.
 Seth is a doting grandfather and calls his family “the loves of my life.”
 He describes his relationship with Crystal this way, “She has had the most intense impact on my life, always questioning, full of joy and insight, grasping lessons and maintaining her own dreams.
 She has kept me striving always to expand my knowledge and illuminate my principles, as I struggle to stay abreast of her questioning mind.”

 Seth has been diagnosed with both Hepatitis C and Type II diabetes.
 He has been extremely ill and had great difficulty procuring necessary healthcare and has needed the help of his lawyers and some state political leaders in order to get adequate treatment.

 While in prison, Seth continues to work for the betterment of the community in which he lives.
 He has participated in programs with the NAACP, the Jaycees, and other organizations and has worked as a librarian, pre-release advisor and AIDS counselor.
 Whenever possible, he has taken college courses.

-Seth is currently waiting to go up before the parole board for the sixth time.
-He has already received five two-year hits.
+Seth is currently waiting to go up before the parole board for the eleventh time.
+He has already received ten two-year hits.